argoproj/argo-events/api/sensor.md

 </tr>
 <tr>
 <td>
-<code>useRawDataValue</code></br> <em> bool </em>
+<code>useRawData</code></br> <em> bool </em>
 </td>
 <td>
 <em>(Optional)</em>
 <p>
-UseRawDataValue indicates if the value in an event at data key should be used without converting to string.
+UseRawData indicates if the value in an event at data key should be used without converting to string.
 When true, a number, boolean, json or string parameter may be extracted.
 When the field is unspecified, or explicitly false, the behavior is to turn the extracted field into a string. (e.g. when set to true, the parameter 123 will resolve to the